Recipe for Greek Chicken Souvlaki

 Learn more about our cooking classes in Rome.

 1. Put the water, sugar, butter, and salt in a saucepan over medium high heat.
 When the water starts to boil, reduce heat and gradually whisk in the flour, mixing all until you have a smooth batter that easily slides pulls away from the side of the pan.
 Add the eggs one at a time, beating vigorously until all are incorporated and the batter is smooth and shiny.

 2. Transfer the mixture onto a greased surface and let rest, loosely covered, for 20 minutes.

 3. Roll into a tube, cut small, 12 cm (5 inch) pieces, and roll them to form balls of dough.

 4. Heat the oil in large skillet saute pan, then fry the zeppole 2-3 at a time, being careful not to overcrowd them, until they become golden brown on both sides (5-8 minutes, flipping them halfway through).
 Remove the zeppole, place on a paper towel to drain.

-5. Dust the zeppole with powdered sugar and top each one with a little cream and a bit of cherry jam.
+5. Dust the zeppole with powdered sugar and, if you like, top each one with a little cream and a bit of jam.
 Enjoy!

 Do you have any special Fathers’ Day recipes or traditions?
 We’d love to hear about them!